 What is the role of journalism in today's society?
 How does The Blue and Gold address its role in its community?
-What is the role of sports journalism in the community?
 What is the role of design in presenting information to an intended audience?
 What are effective leadership qualities?
 The Blue and Gold, Malden High School's student-run newspaper, has a long and proud tradition, having been published since 1915.
 In this elective course, students run, manage, and design the newspaper.
 Students select and decide what to cover and how to cover it; they are responsible for every detail of the newspaper-copy-editing, fact checking, as well as layout and design for print, online, and on mobile applications.
 Editors and heads are in charge of the vision, content, and direction of the paper and website as well as managing staff and assignments.
 All students are expected to acquire advertisements over the course of the year and are expected to stay after school or to attend events to complete assignments when needed.
 Students must complete an application to take this course.

-Journalism: The Blue and Gold : Art.
-Design. and Leadership Team Scope and Sequence Journalism: The Blue and Gold: Art.
-Design. and Leadership Team Pacing Guide
+Journalism: The Blue and Gold : Art, Design, and Leadership Team Scope and Sequence Journalism: The Blue and Gold: Art, Design, and Leadership Team Pacing Guide